JornLotsch/genESOMerrorSignal/README.md

 ## Installation

-Clone this repository and install the required R packages:
+Clone this repository and install the required R packages.
+Some additional code is provided in Python.
+It has been tested so far in Python version 3.11.7 for Linux.

 ## Feature Importance Pipeline Parameters